FREQUENTLY ASKED WITH DIRECTOR SETH RANDAL

 1

+Nearly six years.
 Historian Alan Virta and I collaborated on the research starting in the spring of 2000.
 Using public records and through networking, we discovered the outcomes of every man prosecuted and nearly all of the accusers.
-The research took five years because we had to find people 45 years after most of them left Boise.
+We had to find people 45 years after most of them left Boise.
 I wrote the script in June of 2005, and the film had its world premiere one year later at NewFest in New York City.
 We kept researching up until the very last minute.
-So nearly six years of research.

 2